 However, experts recommend superficial chemical peels to cure acne due to their antibacterial and anti-inflammatory effects.

-The excess oil production often causes acne and superficial peels can decrease the production of oily secretions.
-Though skin care professionals and dermatologists recommend chemical peels to cure acne, there are some cases when this treatment may not deliver desired results.
-The truth is; a small number of clinical studies are available on the subject.
+Excess oil production often causes acne and superficial peels can decrease the production of oily secretions.
+Though skin care professionals and dermatologists recommend chemical peels to cure acne, in some cases, this treatment may not deliver desired results.

-Some researchers have studied the published works on the effectiveness of chemical peels for acne and found that the treatment is effective in solving the acne issue.
+Some researchers have studied and published works on the effectiveness of chemical peels for acne.
+They found that this treatment is effective in solving the acne issue.
 Different research studies suggest that chemical peels can solve acne up to a particular level.

 - Pyruvic acid (PA)